RavikantShinde05/Build_AI_Agent_Tutorial/README.md

 # Build_AI_Agent_Tutorial

-Building an AI agent today typically means creating a system that can perceive input, reason, plan, and act autonomously using AI models.
+Building an AI agent today typically means creating a system that can perceive inputs, reason, plan, and act autonomously using AI models.
 I’ll explain both the general architecture and how to build one practically, including Web3 integration potential.
+Learning about AI is just like learning a sequencial process of a system where there are stages or points where multiple components, tools are used to wisely to generate the output.
+Take an example of a Human being, how usually a human works or functions taking that into consideration, put it into a systematic way in the AI system like:

 ## 1. What is an AI Agent:
 An AI agent is a system composed of:

-Core components:
+## Core components:

 | Component | Function                                     |
 | --------- | -------------------------------------------- |